ENTRY & PRIZE LIST

 - Create an original “Coat of Arms” for the Beeton Fall Fair.

-- Create gaming cover 8” x 8” maximum (computer generated).
+- Create a gaming cover 8” x 8” maximum (computer generated).

 - Sketching: A pencil sketch of any subject, no larger than 11” x 14”.